 To determine how much coverage you need, you have to decide whether you want to be buried or cremated.
-Your decision will significantly affect your policy because of the difference in cost between the two.
+Your decision will significantly affect your funeral budget because of the difference in cost between the two.

 Talking about death can be awkward, but you should sit with family members to discuss your options.
 Once you get all the details sorted you and your family will have a better understating of what sort of coverage you need.